 So, you’re ready to start hiring for technical roles - congrats!
-We prepared this guide to help our clients, especially smaller companies and startups, navigate the hiring process.
+We prepared this guide to help our clients, especially the 549+ active startup clients we've supported, navigate the hiring process.

 If you have a hiring process in place, or generally know how you want to run your interviews, that’s great!
 But if you’re starting from scratch, or have had frustrating experiences while hiring - you may want to check out some of our tips for getting started.